 Analysis of extracts from set works.

-These set works are from Areas of Study 1 & 2 and for the first exam in 2018 will be:
+These set works are from Areas of Study 1 & 2 and for the exam in 2023 will be:

 Section C (50 marks)